Maxqia/PoreRT/README.md

 You can run and debug Pore directly in your IDE if you setup your workspace like described in the following steps:

-1. Setup the Pore project as described in
+1. Setup the PoreRT project as described in
 [Plugin Debugging and Hotswapping (SpongeDocs)](https://docs.spongepowered.org/en/plugin/debugging.html)
 2. Create a **new** run configuration with the same settings as described in the link above, but add this as a program
 argument: `--tweakClass blue.lapis.pore.tweaker.RemapTweaker`
 3. Run the server as usual.
-Pore should load and you should be able to debug in your IDE.
+PoreRT should load and you should be able to debug in your IDE.

 ### Configuring the annotation processor